 Some books cover the entire span of the American Revolution while others focus on particular battles, years, places or people involved.

 I’ve compiled a list of what I think are some of the best books about the American Revolution.
-The books mentioned in the list are some of the best-selling books on the topic and all have either a four or five star rating on sites like Amazon, Goodreads and etc.
+The books mentioned in the list are some of the best-selling books on the topic and all have great reviews on sites like Amazon, Goodreads and etc.

 I have also used many of these books in my research for this website and can personally recommend them as some of the best books on the American Revolution: